A Brave Bridge over the Divide

 Bridging this digital divide is vital to our future.
 Take a look at some of the work we’ve achieved through our partnerships with local educational institutions, libraries, businesses, volunteers, and MIT’s Center for Civic Media and John S. and James L. Knight Foundation:

-- 1,000 additional residents connected via phone and Web to public safety information through Nixle alerts
+- Over 6,000 residents connected via phone and Web to public safety information through Nixle alerts

-- MIT Project: What’s Up real-time community information system for residents in employment transition
+- MIT Project: What’s Up real-time community information system for residents in employment transition; watch MIT’s What’s Up presentation here

 - 720 hours of potential free Online Job Application Training added at local libraries

-- 13 free Computer Skills classes open to the public
+- 13 free Computer Skills classes open to the public, helping 1,300 individuals master basic computer skills

 - 4 Technology Days at local libraries giving residents the opportunity to test new products